-Drs.
-Hecht and Currie were each granted an Ironwood annual equity award in fiscal year 2018.
-The Ironwood Compensation and HR Committee set the fiscal year 2018 equity pool based on Ironwood's achievement of its fiscal year 2017 corporate goals at 84% and then set individual award amounts based on peer group and market data, with adjustments for relative company performance and individual performance.
+Dr. Currie was granted an equity award in fiscal year 2017 under Ironwood's annual equity grant program.
+The Ironwood Compensation and HR Committee set the fiscal year 2017 equity pool based on Ironwood's achievement of its fiscal year 2016 corporate goals at 123% and then set individual award amounts based on peer group and market data, with adjustments for relative company performance and individual performance.
+Each of Ironwood's executive officers, including Dr. Currie, was given the opportunity to choose from among the following mix for his or her fiscal year 2017 annual equity awards: 100% stock options, 75% stock options and 25% restricted stock units, or RSUs, or 50% stock options and 50% RSUs.